rmolinari/thesis_1999/1999_thesis.typ

 // TODO: hacky (see above)
 #show: doc => setupenum(doc)

-=== Combining the modules <section2.3.3>
+=== Combining the modules <section2.2.3>

-Now that we have desribed the strategy for satisfying a single requirement in isolation we must consider how to satisfy all requirements simultaneously.
+Now that we have described the strategy for satisfying a single requirement in isolation we must consider how to satisfy all requirements simultaneously.
 Since each strategy may well act infinitely often we must use a _priority tree_ to manage this.
-The standard reference fo this technique is Chapter XIV of Soare @Soare1987.
+The standard reference for this technique is Chapter XIV of Soare @Soare1987.

 #let outcome = $concatone(alpha, (j, k))$